khari1090/30-30-site/_posts/2016-11-04-audio-playback-speed.md

 ---

 ## Goal
-Insert an audio clip and manipulate the start and end points for the audio clip via user input
+Insert an audio clip and manipulate the start and end points for the audio clip via user input.

 ## Result
 The original goal was a little buggy so I had to drop it.
 Now, all you can do is change the speed.
 This is the first step to making a little sampler that works in the browser.
 I would like to expand the concept and make it work for video.
 Shouldn't be too bad.

 ## Learned
-The very basics of adding and controlling an audio element
+The very basics of adding and controlling an audio element.

 ## Issues
 Trying to add a second sample option using the same methods resulted in a buggy app.
 The functions conflicted and one would impede the other from working even when I added a reset parameter to the function.